 And I will not be burdensome to you;

 The apostle again repeated that he did not expect financial support from them even on his third visit.

 for I do not seek yours, but you.

 Paul did not seek the Corinthians’ possessions.
 His purpose was to correct, bless, and encourage them.
 This is an expression of his love for the Corinthians, as he wrote in the next verse (2 Co 12:15).

 For the children ought not to lay up for the parents,

 The use of a metaphor of parents caring for their children is how Paul approached the Corinthians.
 It is the natural way people with responsibility care for those they lead.
 Children do not tend the parents when they are young.
 That would be unusual.
-The noun for “lay up” is the same as our English word thesaurus, a treasury of words, which means that children would provide for their parents.
+The noun for “lay up” is the same as our English word thesaurus, a treasury of words, which means that parents would provide for their children.

 but the parents for the children.

 It is the parent’s role to care for children.
 It was Paul’s role to care for the Corinthian church and not theirs for him.
 As a father pays for the needs of the child, so Paul, their spiritual father, met the needs of the Corinthians.

 It is the responsibility of Christian leaders to serve their followers.